juliasilge/supervised-ML-case-studies-course/slides/chapter3_01.md

 ---

-# Let's get started!
+# Let's get started! 🙌

-Notes 🙌

-Notes ime for you to get started with this new dataset and see what you can learn.
+Notes: It's time for you to get started with this new dataset and see what you can learn.

 ---